Japanese submarine I-22 (1938): Attack on Sydney Harbour and fourth war patrol

-On the day she arrived at Truk, I-22 and embarked a Type A midget submarine.
+On the day she arrived at Truk, I-22 embarked a Type A midget submarine.
 She got underway in company with I-24 and I-27 on 18 May 1942 bound for Sydney, Australia, to launch a midget submarine attack against ships in Sydney Harbour.
 During their voyage, the three submarines received reconnaissance reports from I-29, which launched a floatplane to reconnoiter Sydney Harbour on 23 May 1942, and I-21, whose Yokosuka E14Y1 (Allied reporting name "Glen") floatplane conducted a reconnaissance flight early on the morning of 29 May 1942 and sighted the heavy cruiser USS Chicago (CA-29) at Sydney, mistakenly reporting her as a battleship.
 That day, the commander of the Eastern Advanced Detachment ordered the three submarines to launch the midget submarine attack.

 On 30 May 1942, I-22, I-24, and I-27 arrived off Sydney.
 Between 17:21 and 17:40 on 31 May, each launched her midget submarine to begin what became known as the attack on Sydney Harbour.
 I-22′s midget, M21, reached the harbor, where the patrol boat HMAS Yandra tried to ram her, then dropped depth charges.
 M21 survived Yandra′s attack, but when the patrol vessel HMAS Sea Mist attacked her off Taylors Bay and disabled her, M21′s two-man crew shot themselves to death.
 Allied forces later found M21 on the harbor bottom with her motor still running.
 I-24′s and I-27′s midget submarines also were lost.

 I-22, I-24, and I-27 loitered off Sydney until 3 June 1942 in the hope of recovering their midget submarines, then gave up hope and departed the area, splitting up to begin anti-shipping patrols.
 I-22 was tasked to conduct a reconnaissance of Wellington and Auckland, New Zealand, and Suva in the Fiji Islands.
 She carried out a periscope reconnaissance of Wellington on 8 and 9 June 1942, and on 9 June a New Zealand military post sighted her on the surface in Mahinepua Bay off the Cavalli Islands, reporting her 337 degrees northeast and 2.2 nmi from the islands at 10:30 and 302 degrees northeast and 4.5 nmi from them at 11:00.
 She attacked a small steamer off Portland Island at 14:18 on 10 June, but her torpedo passed under the steamer′s hull without exploding and the ship escaped.
 She reconnoitered Hauraki Gulf and Auckland after dark that evening, Suva on 17 and 18 June, and Auckland again on 19 June. and arrived at Kwajalein with I-21, I-24, I-27, and I-29 on 25 June 1942.
 She left Kwajalein on 5 July bound for Yokosuka, which she reached on 11 July 1942.